First funerals begin for victims of Highland Park shooting - NewsBreak

 “He’s undergone several surgeries since Monday, including one last night during which doctors were finally able to close up his belly,” Anthony Loizzi, spokesman for the Roberts family, said.

-Roberts’ mother and twin brother were grazed by shrapnel in the shooting.Missing: Michigan mother vanished in 2021
+Roberts’ mother and twin brother were grazed by shrapnel in the shooting.More coverage of Highland Park parade shooting

 Robert Crimo III, 21, was charged with seven counts of first-degree murder in connection with the shooting.
 Multiple other charges are expected as well, according to Lake County State’s Attorney Eric Rinehart.